scholarslab/GenericXmlImporter/README.md

 processor.

-Because Xml Import is currently only a converter into csv, you need to set the options for csv in the form: delimiter: tabulation, enclosure: empty, element, tag and file delimiters: pipe.
+Because Xml Import is currently only a converter into csv, you need to set the options for csv in the form.
+Recommended values are delimiter: tabulation,
+enclosure: empty, element, tag and file delimiters: pipe.

 1. `test_generic_item.xml`